philipperemy/lead-lag/README.md

 *Complexity*: **N O(LOG N)**

+*Limitations*: Only supports up to the second.
+Everything labeled in milliseconds is not correctly handled (at the moment).

 ## Abstract
 We propose a simple continuous time model for modeling the lead-lag effect between two financial